 The last Wilderspin school

-It has been identified by English Heritage as ‘One of the most important schools in England’, firstly for its unique links with the leading educational pioneer Samuel Wilderspin, and secondly for its importance as a design for other Victorian schools and a model example of an enlightened form of schooling that spread throughout the world.
+It has been identified by English Heritage as ‘one of the most important schools in England’, firstly for its unique links with Wilderspin, and secondly for its importance as a design for other Victorian schools and a model example of an enlightened form of schooling that spread throughout the world.

 This is the only place in the world where a Wilderspin school building and playground survive, making it a place of national and international importance.